 From here you will see your first view of the bridge, which should motivate you to finish it the hike strong.
 The last section is just more steep downhill until you finally reach the bridge and it is probably the toughest of the entire trail.

-When you finally make it to the bridge you can sit and marvel in how long and tall it really is.
-The bridge is in fantastic shape and I was actually surprised that it is was as nice as it was.
+When you finally make it to the bridge, you can sit and marvel at how long and tall it really is.
+The bridge is in fantastic shape, and I was actually surprised that it is was as nice as it was.

 We saw no other hikers or offroaders the entire day, so make sure if you go you do your research and really know the path.
 Seeing the bridge is fantastic but not worth getting lost or hurt over.

 Here is a video I made of the hike itself.

 I would love to hear what you think about this hike in the comments below and here is some additional information from other blogs if you are looking to make the journey yourself.

 - Last Adventurer History